-Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.
+Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate, however this was limited due to furnishings restricting access.

 Concealed areas beneath and around bath/shower trays were not visible.
 Water spillage in these areas can often be discovered unexpectedly with resultant damage to concealed parts of the fabric.